stlab/better-code/better-code/src/chapter-2-contracts.md

 correctness-preserving changes are those that weaken the function's preconditions and/or strengthen its postconditions.
-For example, this method returns the number of steps from the start of a collection to an occurence of some value.
+For example, this method returns the number of steps from the start of a collection to an occurrence of some value.

 ```swift
 extension Collection where Element: Equatable {